JAG-010/aws-crc/README.md

 Visit the official [Cloud Resume Challenge](https://cloudresumechallenge.dev) homepage for more information

 ## Requirement for this challenge
-Need to be AWS certified
+Need to be AWS certified.
+DONE, I have two ✌🏼

 ✅  AWS Cloud Practitioner certification